 Hopefully, if you are writing an essay for a university module, you have chosen a subject that you are passionate about.
 This will help bring enjoyment to this activity, allowing you to explore the subject you enjoy the most, while deepening your understanding.

-But if you aren’t too familiar with the topic or subject you’re writing about, where can you get started with reading?
-It can feel quite daunting writing your first essay, thinking where do I start?
-How do I find the correct literature to develop my point of view – let alone thinking about how to use evidence to support my arguments.
+However, if you are not familiarised with the topic or subject you are writing about; where should you get started with reading?
+It can be difficult to start writing your first essay by thinking about where do I even start?
+How do I find appropriate literature to develop my point of view?

-Modules you will be covering in school or university will usually provide an extensive reading list for you to get started on.
-This would usually contain your core reading, which your teacher or tutor will regularly refer back to during your lectures and seminars.
+The modules you will be covering in school or university usually provide for an extensive reading list that you can rely upon.
+This usually contains your core reading lists, which your teacher or tutor will regularly refer back to during your lectures and seminars as well.

-Further down the list, it will also likely contain some recommended reading which you should be covering outside of your core studies.
-Now, even though this is an extensive list with your core reading and recommended reading, you must go above and beyond this list – not only will it make your essay stand out with further reading, you can gain better insight in other academic research in your essay topic.
+Further down the list, it likely would also contain some recommended reading which you should be engaging with outside of your primary studies.
+Even though the list would be extensive, with all your core reading and recommended reading, you should try to go beyond the recommendations - this would not only make your essay stand out but you can also gain better insight into other academic research papers in your essay topic.

-Search for book recommendations online, browsing the ‘People Also Bought’ sections of bookstores, scrolling through journals or by joining discussion forums.
-There’s so much content available to browse, you’ll face no shortage of secondary reading to soak up.
+Search for book recommendations online, browsing the ‘People Also Bought’ sections of bookstores, scroll through journals or join discussion forums.
+There is so much content available to pick and choose from, you should not be facing any shortages of secondary reading to grasp from.

-So once you have your reading list, how do you get started?
+So once you have your reading list, how should you get started?

 Set yourself reading goals!
-Before you start reading, why not consider asking yourself why you are reading and what you are trying to achieve?
-This will give you an idea of what type of literature you are looking for, adjusting your research to find different topics of interest to help build on your essay.
+Before you start reading, consider asking yourself what you are reading and what you are trying to achieve with the text?
+This will give you an idea of what type of literature you are looking for, then adjust your research to find different topics of your interest to build your essay.

-Here’s some tips to then read according to those motivations:
+Here are some tips to read according to your motivations:

 - If you are reading for general interest to acquire background information for lectures you will need to read the topic widely but without much depth.

-- If you are reading for an essay, you might want to focus your reading around your essay question and find small areas of the subject in great depth.
-Make a note of your essay question so you don’t get side-tracked.
+- If you are reading for an essay, you might want to focus your reading around your essay question and find small areas of subject in great depth.
+Make a note of your essay question so you do not get side-tracked.